origo-map/lmsearch-plugin/README.md

 - minLength - specifies the minimum length of how many characters should be entered before search, defualt is 4.

 - limit - specifies how many matches should be shown. defualt is 9.

+- maxZoomLevel - specifies which zoom level should be used when zooming in to when clicking on search hits. default is lowest resolution specified in config.

 - municipalities - sets in which municipalities the search should be limited to.
 The value is a string delimited with comma sign.